maclarel/Neon-Malfunction/README.md

 - **Continuous Movement:** The player can move continuously by holding down the A/D keys.
 - **Collision Detection:** The player will collide with platforms and neon grid elements, updating their position accordingly.

+### **Spawning the Player Character**
+- The player character is automatically spawned at the center of the screen when the game starts.

 ---

 ## **Installation and Launch Instructions**